PrasetyoBudiWibowo/modutrack/README.md

 ## 📌 Notes

-This project is currently under development.
+This project is under active development and follows a **step-by-step implementation approach**:

-More features will be added step by step.
+* No over-engineering
+* Clean architecture
+* Reusable API services

 ---